Provinces of Solomon Islands: History

 Under the British Solomon Islands Protectorate, there were initially 12 administrative districts: Choiseul, Eastern Solomons, Gizo, Guadalcanal, Lord Howe, Malaita, Nggela and Savo, Rennell and Bellona Islands, Santa Cruz, Shortlands, Sikaiana (Stewart), and Ysabel and Cape Marsh.
 The administrative centre was in Tulagi.

 After World War II, the protectorate was reorganised into four districts, namely Central, Western, Eastern, and Malaita, which were then further subdivided into councils.
 The administrative centre was moved from Tulagi to Honiara.

 At its independence in 1978, the protectorate became the sovereign state of Solomon Islands.
 Honiara continued to function as the capital of the sovereign nation, and the inherited districts and councils remained until 1981, when the nation was reorganised into seven provinces by splitting some of the districts into provinces: the Central District was split into Central, Guadalcanal, and Isabel provinces, while the Eastern District was split into Makira-Ulawa and Temotu provinces.
 The other two districts, Western and Malaita, were also designated as provinces.
 These new provinces corresponded to the councils of the districts before 1981.

-In 1983, the 22 square-kilometer Honiara was split from Guadalcanal Province and became a separately-governed capital territory.
+In 1983, the 22 square-kilometre Honiara was split from Guadalcanal Province and became a separately-governed capital territory.
 The city remains as the capital of Guadalcanal Province.

-In 1995, Choiseul Province was split from Western Province, and Rennell and Bellona Province was split from Central Province, resulting in the nine provinces of today.
+In 1995, Choiseul Province was split from Western Province, and Rennell and Bellona Province was split from Central Province, resulting in the nine provinces and one town council of today.